Consistency of $f(R)$ gravity models around solar polytropes: Applications

-Because the equations in \ref{eqns} are of higher order than the field equations of general relativity, the conditions at the surface of the star need to be more stringent.
-For example, the metric parameters $\ddot{B}$ and $\dot{A}$ in (\ref{metric}), need not be continuous at the surface of the star in general relativity but in the case of fourth order gravity, are required to be continuous.
-The reference value for a general relativistic Eddington polytrope at the defined surface approaching from inside is $\gamma_{PPN,\Lambda CDM}=0.9999991717$.
-It is exactly one once the vacuum is reached, since the polytropes surface is discontinuous at the border by the definition of our polytropes.
+Because the equations in chapter \ref{eqns} are of higher order than the field equations of general relativity, the conditions at the surface of the star need to be more stringent.
+Extra gravitational degrees of freedom emerge when the action (\ref{action}) is not linear with respect to the Ricci scalar $R$.
+For example, the metric parameters $\ddot{B}$ and $\dot{A}$ in (\ref{metric}) need not be continuous at the surface of the star in general relativity, but in the case of fourth order gravity are required to be continuous.
+Also, the initial value $R(0)$ can be freely chosen here, as the equations of motion are of higher order than in general relativity.